 Grade A versus Grade B maple syrup

-More commonly, there are two types of maple syrups to choose from – Grade A versus Grade B maple syrup.
+More commonly, there are two types of maple syrup to choose from: – Grade A and grade B maple syrup.
 Grade A is considered to be the most popular, with a light maple flavor and a relatively thin consistency.
-It is a good choice for pancakes, and also makes for a great topping when it comes to desserts and other foods.
+It is a good choice for pancakes and also makes for a great topping when it comes to desserts and other foods.
 Grade A is usually made from the maple sap which has been collected at the beginning of the mapling season.

 While Grade A versus Grade B maple syrup is busy hogging all the limelight, many people forget that there exists a Grade C of maple syrup as well.
 But in reality, Grade C has now been converted into Grade B maple syrup.
 So, in other words, Grade B and Grade C maple syrups are now the same thing.

-- Grade B maple syrup is the most minimally processed syrup.
+- Grade B maple syrup is the least processed syrup.
 This makes it more nutritious.

-- Calcium helps in strengthening teeth and bones and increasing metabolism
+- Calcium helps in strengthening teeth and bones and also increases metabolism.

-- Grade B is considered to be better than Grade A as it can be stored in room temperature.
+- Grade B is considered to be better than Grade A as it can be stored at room temperature.

 Remembering all these grades of maple syrups must be a tough thing, no?
 The experts have also recognized our plea.
 They are now making changes in the grading system.
 Under the new and modern grading system, Grade B will also be admonished.
 Instead, it will create four new classifications under Grade A. This is being done so that it will be easier to market maple syrups both nationally and internationally.

-Now that we understand the differences and benefits of different grades of Maple syrup, hope you will use this useful to start your lemon water cleanse diet
+Now that we understand the differences and benefits of different grades of Maple syrup, we hope you will use this information to start your lemon water cleanse diet.